Batman: The Dark Knight (video game): Development

 As the Brisbane branch of Pandemic worked on Batman: The Dark Knight, Pandemic's office in Los Angeles had been working on a new game engine, Odin.
 It was created during the development of The Saboteur (2009) and designed for detailed open world games.
 Pandemic decided an open world approach would suit Nolan's interpretation of Batman's world better than a linear one.
 By the end of 2007, Batman: The Dark Knight's assets were being transferred into Odin.
 This caused unforeseen technical problems and devastated development.
 Troubles began when Batman's model was imported; attempts to control him caused the frame rate to drop to five frames per second (FPS).
 Importing more characters caused the performance to get worse and caused many development kits to crash.

 These problems were unexpected and it was not possible for the staff to have the game ready for release alongside the film as had been intended.
 Several team members quit as a result.
 Shortly after this, EA acquired Elevation Partners and delayed Batman: The Dark Knight's release to December to coincide with the film's release on home media.
 Pandemic used the extra time to make the game playable, but missions suffered from software bugs and the slowdown was unresolved.
 Most of the frame rate problems came from the game's lighting system, which had to be manually altered after a change was made to the environment.
 Other problems arose from the level design tools not being available for six months and management making decisions that had to be reversed.

 EA and Pandemic attempted to keep Batman: The Dark Knight a secret, but Gary Oldman, who played Jim Gordon in the film, revealed the game was in development during an interview with G4.
 At one point in development, Oldman visited Brisbane to view the progress and was shown a build of Batman gliding over a city and Gordon using the Bat-Signal.
 When asked about a potential Dark Knight game in an interview, Oldman explained what he had been shown, unaware it was supposed to be a secret.
 The resulting news coverage by video game journalists put a considerable amount of pressure on Pandemic to finish the game, and EA expanded the development team to over 100 members.
-However, this was not enough to save the game, and EA canceled it in October 2008.
+This was not enough to save the game, and EA canceled it in October 2008.